PTSolns/PTSolns-cli/docs/UPGRADING.md

 ## 0.32.0

-### `arduino-cli` doesn't lookup anymore in the current directory for configuration file.
+### `ptsolns-cli` doesn't lookup anymore in the current directory for configuration file.

 Configuration file lookup in current working directory and its parents is dropped.
 The command line flag `--config-file` must be specified to use an alternative configuration file from the one in the data directory.